 “Parentage” means that you are a legal parent of a child for all purposes.
 Parentage comes with a host of rights (e.g. parenting time and decision making) as well as responsibilities (e.g. payment of child support, providing health insurance, providing for basic needs).
 A secure legal parent-child relationship is core to a child’s long-term stability and well-being.

 RI parentage laws had not been updated in over 40 years; updated legislation was long overdue.
 Rhode Islanders for Parentage Equality (RIPE), a coalition made up of families and organizations pushing for parentage equality in Rhode Island, has advocated for updated parentage laws for years.
 With the sponsorship of Rep. Carol McEntee and Sen. Erin Lynch Prata and the support of the administration of Governor Gina Raimondo, their hard work has finally paid off.

-When does it go into effect?
-Who will be impacted?
+When did it go into effect?
+Who is impacted?

-The RIUPA goes into effect January 1, 2021.
-All families are impacted, but the legislation is especially important to Rhode Island’s LGBTQ families.
+The RIUPA went into effect January 1, 2021.
+All families are impacted, but the new law is especially important to Rhode Island’s LGBTQ families.

 Why is it important to establish parentage quickly?

 Establishing parentage soon after birth ensures that a child is secured to their parents for all purposes and increases clarity for all involved in a child’s life.
 This is particularly important if a problem with the child or the parents should arise; for example, established parentage will allow a parent to make any early medical decisions in a child’s life, ensure that a child will receive insurance benefits or inheritance rights, and protect parents’ parental rights if they separate.